marblewick

 the homecoming

-every hunt ends the same way. bells twice. lanterns lit. pegs at the hearth pretending he wasn't worried. the hold is a ritual — the flight lands, the hoard is weighed, the lost are named aloud, and then somebody always says "again tomorrow?" and somebody always says "again tomorrow."
+every hunt ends the same way. bells twice. lanterns lit. pegs at the hearth pretending he wasn't worried. the hold is a ritual — the flight lands in an arc, the hoard is weighed, the lost are named aloud in a gold-lettered roll call, and then somebody always says "again tomorrow?" and somebody always says "again tomorrow."

 a homecoming scene at marblewick. dragons land around the roost, the hearth glows, the bronze marblewick title glows at the top.